 The researchers emphasized that previous studies have primarily focused on the stoichiometric mismatch from a unilateral perspective of phytoplankton or zooplankton, but this mismatch is caused by a combination of changes in phytoplankton and zooplankton.

-“This study offered a dual perspective of phytoplankton and zooplankton on the stoichiometric mismatch and revealed the changes in the stoichiometric mismatch between phytoplankton and zooplankton under climate warming and eutrophication,” added Zhu.
+“This sutdy offered a dual perspective of phytoplankton and zooplankton on the stoichiometric mismatch and revealed the changes in the stoichiometric mismatch between phytoplankton and zooplankton under climate warming and eutrophication,” added Zhu.

 Another challenge came to light during the study.
 While cross-trophic level stoichiometry enhances comprehension of trophic relationships, it falls short in elucidating the underlying causes of stoichiometric mismatch changes.
 This limitation arises from the fact that environmental stressors frequently trigger modifications in species composition, consequently introducing complexities to community-level stoichiometry.